ftrackhq/ftrack-connect-spark-adobe/doc/photoshop/publish.rst

 Premiere Pro or After Effects.

 Publishing in Photoshop will publish the current document as a copy so that you can continue working on your local copy.
+The document will also be exported as JPEG image which can be viewed from the ftrack web interface.

 More information about publishing media can be found :ref:`here. <using/publish>`